iMacker2020/GoSyntaxForXcode/README.md

 - Run the included installer with the option of "uninstall": ./installer uninstall

 To Build the Installer:
-go build -o installer <path>/UUIDsetter.go
+- go build -o installer UUIDsetter.go